Enhanced Long Wavelength Mermin-Wagner Fluctuations in Active Crystals and Glasses

-\SK{In this article, we explore the impact of activity on the dynamics of polycrystalline solids, in addition to two 2d glass-forming model systems.
-These models, referred to as 2dmKA and 2dKA, are characterized by varying degrees of local structural ordering.
-The former is a generic model of glass-forming liquids, while the latter exhibits growing local or medium-range crystalline order (MRCO) as temperature decreases.
-Our simulations are carried out in the NVT ensemble, with system sizes ranging from $N=100$ to $10^5$ particles.
+In this article, we have done extensive studies to understand the effect of activity on the dynamics of a model polycrystalline solid and two glass-forming model systems in 2D and 3D.
+We have also done simulations of a model glassy system in four spatial dimensions (4D) to establish the shift of $d_l$ to higher dimensions.
+These glassy models are referred to as modified Kob-Anderson model in 2D (2dmKA) with binary composition of $65:35$ and Kob-Andersen model in 3D (3dKA) with the composition ratio $80:20$ \cite{Das2017} (see Methods section).
+For the polycrystalline solid, we have taken a mono-atomic system and generated the solid by cooling the liquid from high temperature melt.
+Our simulations are carried out in canonical ensemble, with system sizes ranging from $N = 100$ to $10^5$ particles.
 To introduce activity into the system, we use run and tumble particle (RTP) dynamics \cite{Mandal2016, Kallol2021, Dey2022}, which can be tuned using three parameters: $c$, $f_0$, and $\tau_p$.
-The concentration of active particles, $c$, is varied in the range $c \in [0, 0.6]$, while the strength of the active force applied to each particle, $f_0$, is varied in the range $f_0 \in [0, 2.5]$.
+The concentration of active particles is $c$, which is the ratio of the number of active particles ($N_a$) with respect to the total number of particles ($N$) in the system, i.e., $c=N_a/N$. $c$, is varied in the range $c \in [0, 0.6]$, while the strength of the active force applied to each particle, $f_0$, is varied in the range $f_0 \in [0, 2.5]$.
 The persistent timescale, $\tau_p$, determines the duration for which the active forces act along a fixed but random direction, and is varied in the range $\tau_p \in [0, 100]$ in our simulations.
-Additionally, we have performed Brownian dynamics simulations of these models to compare and contrast their behavior with that of the active systems.
-Further details of the models and simulation protocols are provided in the Method section.}
+To understand general applicability of our results across model systems, we have also performed simulations with active Brownian particles (ABPs) in both damped and overdamped dynamical conditions.
+Note these systems are also controlled by the same three activity parameters namely, $f_0$, $c$ and $\tau_p$, only the details of how active forces modify the equations of motion are different, as discussed later.
+Further details of the models and simulation protocols are provided in the Method section.